act-rules/act-rules.github.io/_rules/iframe-non-empty-accessible-name-cae760.md

 ## Accessibility Support

-- Some browsers include `iframe` elements in the [sequential focus navigation][].
-This ensures that the contents of `iframe` elements can be scrolled and accessed by using the keyboard.
-When an `iframe` is removed from the accessibility tree, this rule is still applicable for those browsers, unless the `iframe` is explicitly removed from [sequential focus navigation][] (by having the `tabindex` attribute set to a negative value).

 - Browser and assistive technology support for `iframe` elements is currently **inconsistent**.
 Some examples of inconsistencies include (but are not limited to):
   - There is a known combination of a popular browser and assistive technology that ignores `aria-label` and only announces `title` attribute as an [accessible name][]
   - Some assistive technologies ignore empty `iframe` elements, regardless of if they are focusable or if they have an accessible name.
+  - Some browsers do not include `iframe` elements in the [sequential focus navigation][] if content of the `iframe` is in the [sequential focus navigation][], even if the `iframe` has a non-negative `tabindex` [attribute value][].
+  - Some browsers include `iframe` elements in the [sequential focus navigation][] unless the `iframe` is explicitly removed from [sequential focus navigation][] (by having the `tabindex` attribute set to a negative value).
+This ensures that the contents of `iframe` elements can be scrolled and accessed by using the keyboard.

+Due to these inconsitencies, the applicability of this rule is scoped for `iframe` elements for which there is no indication of an attempt to remove them from accessibility consideration.

 ## Background